-Escape route - A route to safety away from dangerous areas or the fire.
+Escape route - A route away from dangerous areas or a fire; should be preplanned.

 Firebreak - A natural or man-made barrier used to stop fires or keep them from spreading.

 Fire exclusion - Total or near total elimination of fire from an ecosystem.